ajeetram/SSI-Management-System/README.md

-# Consent-Based Data Management System
+# Self-Sovereign-Identity-Management-System
-Consent-based applications are becoming increasingly important in today's digital world, where users share a lot of personal information and data with different applications and platforms.
-With the rise of privacy concerns and data breaches, consent-based applications are necessary to ensure that users are in control of their data and that their privacy is protected.
+Self-Sovereign-Identity-Management-System are becoming increasingly important in today's digital world, where users share a lot of personal information and data with different applications and platforms.
+With the rise of privacy concerns and data breaches, Self-Sovereign-Identity-Management-System are necessary to ensure that users are in control of their data and that their privacy is protected.

-So, to overcome the above problems, I have built a consent-based-application using Ethereum Blockchain Technology.
+So, to overcome the above problems, I have built a Self-Sovereign-Identity-Management-System using Ethereum Blockchain Technology.
 In this application there are three different entities-Issuer,Holder and Verifier.